-- Provide leadership to the Committee to ensure that it is effective in its role and that effective arrangements are in place for risk management, finance and internal control. - Approve the agenda of Committee meetings and chair all meetings of the Committee. - Facilitate the provision of relevant expertise to the Committee. - Ensure compliance with the Committee's Terms of Reference and delegation of authority. - Guide and advise the Board of Trustees in the approval of the Annual Report and Financial Statements. - Understand the accounting procedures, key internal controls and risk management in order to assure the Board that the Council's financial integrity is sound. - Agree with the Honorary Treasurer a reporting format for the Board, ensuring that the objectivity and independence of the Chair of the Committee is not compromised. - Facilitate meetings between the Committee and the external auditor at least once a year without the presence of management. - Ensure that the Committee provides the Board with sound advice, assurance and useful and timely reports from the Committee.
-Ensure that accepted recommendations of any internal audit reports are implemented. - Provide support and direction to Committee members to ensure their contribution is relevant and effective.

-- Lead the annual review of the Committee's own performance, facilitating the contribution of Committee members, staff and other key individuals as appropriate. - Attend Board meetings and the Annual General Meeting.
+- Provide leadership to the Committee to ensure that it is effective in its role and that effective arrangements are in place for risk management, finance and internal control. - Approve the agenda of Committee meetings and chair all meetings of the Committee. - Facilitate the provision of relevant expertise to the Committee. - Ensure compliance with the Committee's Terms of Reference and delegation of authority. - Guide and advise the Board of Trustees in the approval of the Annual Report and Financial Statements. - Ensure that the Committee provides the Board with sound advice, assurance and useful and timely reports from the Committee.
+Ensure that accepted recommendations of any internal audit reports are implemented. - Provide support and direction to Committee members to ensure their contribution is relevant and effective. - Lead the annual review of the Committee's own performance, facilitating the contribution of Committee members, staff and other key individuals as appropriate. - Attend Board meetings.